tclssg/tclssg/README.md

 --------

 * [Markdown](#markup), Bootstrap themes, Tcl code for [templates](#templating);
-* Distinguishes between plain old pages and blog posts*;
+* Distinguishes between plain old pages and blog posts [1];
 * Generates only relative links;
 * Output is valid HTML5 and CSS level 3;
-* Deploy over FTP with a single command;
+* Deploy over FTP with a single built-in command;
-* Use the [custom command setting](#using-deploycustomcommand) to deploy over SCP or another protocol with a single command as well;
+* Deploy over SCP or other protocols with a [custom deployment command](#using-deploycustomcommand);
 * Supports external comment engines (currently: Disqus);
 * [Reasonably fast](https://github.com/dbohdan/tclssg/wiki/Performance);
 * Few dependencies.

-\* A blog post differs from a plain old page in that it has a sidebar with links to other blog posts sorted by recency and tags.
+1\.
+A blog post differs from a plain old page in that it has a sidebar with links to other blog posts sorted by recency and tags.
 The latest blog posts are featured on the blog index and tag pages are generated to collect blog posts with the same tag.

 Page screenshot
 ---------------